quasarframework/icongenie/README.md

 ```

 ## Performance
 Solving compression problems takes time, and the more complex the approach the more linear time is needed.
 Some compression algorithms are fast, some are great.
 None are both.
 This package tries to write from the buffer only when a file is created and (mostly) avoids creating intermediary files.
-We will look to increasing the performance through multithreading and reducing memory consumption when we begin the refactoring stage.

 ## Testing
 `git clone`, `yarn install`, `yarn test`

+## Security
+We only permit you to use .png files as the source, and there is a `magic-number` check to ensure that the file being processed is indeed a valid and proper `image/png`.
+Furthermore, there are neither imagemagick nor graphicsmagick dependencies and this project should build and run on all platforms supported by @quasar/cli.

 ## Contributing
 You are totally welcome to join this project.
 Please file issues and make PRs!
 Let us know how it goes and join us at our [discord server](https://discord.gg/5TDhbDg) to talk shop.
 There are a number of tasks that will be marked as "help wanted" on the Issue board, so please make sure to have a look there.